joshfriend/gatekeeper/README.md

 echo "foo"
 ```

-Running `git commit` will have this result
+Running `git commit` will have this result:

 ```
 $ git commit